 We measure stock-based compensation expense for stock options granted to our employees and directors on the date of grant and recognize the corresponding compensation expense of those awards over the requisite service period, which is generally the vesting period of the respective award.
 Our stock-based payments include stock options.
 Stock-based compensation expense is recognized over the requisite service period, which is generally the vesting period, on a straight-line basis.
+From time to time, we may grant stock options to employees, including executive officers, that vest upon the satisfaction of both service-based and performance-based vesting conditions.
+We recognize stock-based compensation over the requisite service period using the accelerated attribution method for awards with a performance condition if the performance condition is deemed probable of being met.
 Stock-based compensation expense is classified in the accompanying statements of operations and comprehensive loss based on the function to which the related services are provided.
 We recognize stock-based compensation expense for the portion of awards that have vested.
 Forfeitures are recorded as they occur.